GeoPlatform/client-api/README.md

 ## Using GeoPlatform API Client in your app...

 ### Include as a Dependency
-Include Client-API as a dependency of your application inside the package.json file (or similar dependency definition file).
+Include API Client as a dependency of your application inside the package.json file (or similar dependency definition file).

 ```
    ...